-Budget 2020: what is PM KUSUM scheme that will aid 20 lakh farmers to income from solar power
+Budget 2020: What is PM KUSUM scheme that will aid 20 lakh farmers to income from solar power

 New Delhi, Feb 01: Finance Minister Nirmala Sitharaman on Saturday announced expansion of Pradhan Mantri Kisan Urja Suraksha Utthan Mahabhiyan (PM KUSUM) Scheme under which 20 lakh farmers would be provided funds to set up standalone solar pumps.